During the 150 years before the American Revolution, a series of aristocrats known as the River Gods ruled the Connecticut River Valley.

 After the American Revolution, travelers noted the valley resembled England more than any other part of the country.

 But the River Gods created their own unique culture, filling their houses with clocks and paintings, richly hung beds, upholstered chairs, mirrors and silver.
 They hired artisans to produce elaborate doorways, vine-and-leaf carved chests (known as Hadley chests), decorated board chests, baroque-style iron door latches and portraits in the style of Ralph Earl.

 The River Gods, though, didn’t take on an identity the way the Boston Brahmins did.
 Part of that had to do with the political division of the Connecticut River Valley.
 To the south, the boundary between Connecticut and Massachusetts divided the River Gods.
 To the north, the river itself divided New Hampshire and Vermont.

 A Common Character?

 In 1806, Yale president Timothy Dwight visited the Connecticut River Valley on horseback.
 “The inhabitants of this valley … possess a common character, and in all the different states resemble each other more than their fellow citizens who live on the coast resemble them,” he wrote.

-At the time, however, the regional culture was deteriorating, wrote William Hosley, Jr., in his introduction to The Great River, Art & Society of the Connecticut Valley, published in 1985 to commemorate the 350th anniversary of the settlement of the Connecticut River Valley.
+At the time, however, the local culture was on the wane, wrote William Hosley, Jr., in his introduction to The Great River, Art & Society of the Connecticut Valley, published in 1985 to commemorate the 350th anniversary of the settlement of the Connecticut River Valley.